John Neumann: Arrival in New York City

-The passengers came within sight of land on May 28, 1836, which was the eve of Trinity Sunday.
-The ship remained outside New York Harbor for another three days waiting for bad weather to abate and for some sick people aboard to recover lest quarantine officials require the captain to transport them back to Europe.
-Neumann, anxious to get ashore, was refused permission to disembark by the captain six times before he was finally let off in a rowboat on which he went to Staten Island.
-Several hours later, he took the small steamer Hercules to lower Manhattan.
-An hour before noon on the feast of Corpus Christi, Neumann stepped ashore with one tattered suit of clothes and one dollar in his pocket.
-Neumann immediately sought out a Catholic church, and a Swiss innkeeper directed him to one where the pastor, Joseph A. Schneller, gave him the address of Bishop Dubois and John Raffeiner, the vicar-general of the Germans in New York, to whom Neumann went straightaway.
+The passengers of the Europa sighted land on May 28, 1836.
+The captain anchored the ship outside New York Harbor for another three days.
+This was due to bad weather and for some sick people aboard to recover.
+If these people were still sick when the ship arrived, the American quarantine officials would require the Europa to transport them back to Europe.
+Neumann, anxious to get ashore, was refused permission to disembark by the captain six times.
+Finally, the captain allowed Neumann to take a rowboat to Staten Island.
+Several hours later, he took the small steamer Hercules to Lower Manhattan.

+Neumann arrived in New York City with one tattered suit of clothes and one dollar in his pocket.
+A Swiss innkeeper in Manhattan directed him to a Catholic church.
+Its pastor, Joseph A. Schneller, gave Neuman the address for John Raffeiner, the vicar-general of the German Catholics in New York.

-Neumann was glad to learn from Raffeiner that a note had been sent to Canon Räss three weeks before saying he had been accepted as a priest for the Diocese of New York.
-Together, they went to the home of Bishop Dubois, who was urgently in need of German pastors.
-Dubois greeted Neumann and, having sufficient guarantees of Neumann's education in Europe, told him to immediately prepare for ordination.
-Neumann asked for some time for immediate preparation, which the bishop granted, as he was set to leave for a visitation.
-When Neumann told the bishop that he had no dimissorial letters, Dubois swept that difficulty aside, saying, "I can and must ordain you quickly for I need you."
-Raffeiner took Neumann to his parish, St. Nicholas Kirche, and put him to work teaching catechism to the children preparing for their First Communion.
+Neumann met with Raffeiner, who said that he had sent a note to Räss three weeks earlier, accepting him in the diocese.
+The two priests went to Dubois, who greeted Neumann warmly.
+After seeing sufficient guarantees of Neumann's education in Europe, Dubois told him to immediately prepare for ordination.
+Neumann asked for some preparation time, which Dubious granted, as he was leaving New York City for a visitation.
+When Neumann mentioned his lack of dismissorial letters, Dubois told him, "I can and must ordain you quickly for I need you."
+After the meeting with Dubois, Raffeiner took Neumann to his parish, St. Nicholas Kirche in Manhattan, assigning him to teach catechism to the children preparing for their first communion.